Imagine the meeting.

 What else do we know?
 Nigerians are also mostly religious or follow some version of God, Who should protect them from kidnappers, armed robbers, the village people, and the police— and also make their dreams come true.

-That’s a great insight, isn’t it?
+That’s some great insight, isn’t it?
 Dreams coming true.
 How can Union Bank show that it can be the catalyst for Nigerians getting their wishes in life?

 “That’s the question we must answer,” someone said.
 I don’t know who.